My Photo

 I've heard that the Adobe Gamma isn't PERFECT, but unless we're graphic designers or WAY serious about our photos, it will probably be good enough.
 And hey, it's free.
 I know this isn't an in-depth explaination, but I just want to put monitor calibration on your radar and have you realize that it's probably something you need to look into.

-If you want to know more ('cause dude, I don't have the energy to learn it all and then explain it!!!) you can read more here first, here and here.
-(Damn, I hope they don't change those link addresses!!!)
+If you want to know more ('cause dude, I don't have the energy to learn it all and then explain it!!!) you can read more here first, and here.
 Or Google any combination of Photoshop and gamma and calibration and see what you can find!

 HI Jen,